-Lauding the Prime Minister Narendra Mosi's initiative, Paytm vice-president Sudhanshu Gupta said the move is unprecedented which would bring a massive forward looking change for the economy as money will circulate and there will be less of terrorism and corruption.
+Lauding the Prime Minister Narendra Modi's initiative, Paytm vice-president Sudhanshu Gupta said the move is unprecedented which would bring a massive forward-looking change for the economy as money will circulate and there will be less of terrorism and corruption.

 He further said people have started moving to mobile wallets.

 "It's good because mobile is more penetrated, it's more easily accessible.
 So for us, we have seen peaks of close to seven million transactions as well.
 It's been really good for us." he added.

 One97 Communications Ltd-owned Paytm claims to have added 1,50,000 merchants to its network of 10 lakh merchant network across India that accepts digital wallet payments.

 The company has served over 45 million users and signed up over five million new users.
 Overall, the company has seen 25 million offline transactions on Paytm in the last few days, amounting to Rs.150 crore.

 Chief marketing officer, Shankar Nath told ANI, "It's an extremely bold initiative and it's a once in a lifetime initiative that's been rolled out by the government, and, I think, it's upon all of us here for Paytm and even outside to try and make this move a complete success.
 There may be initial short-term issues,"

 "Every Indian who today needs to do transactions and is a little short of cash.
 We have gone communicating as much as possible with our entire user base of consumers and at the same time the very important element in this chain that's the entire retail network," he said.